-The Peruvian regulations also established the roles of the Peruvian government agencies that regulate, promote and supervise the oil and gas industry, including the Ministry of Energy and Mines, Perupetro and OSINERGMIN
+The Peruvian regulations also established the roles of the Peruvian government agencies that regulate, promote and supervise the oil and gas industry, including the Ministry of Energy and Mines, Perupetro and OSINERGMIN.

 The fiscal regime that applies in Peru to the oil and gas industry consists of a combination of corporate income tax, royalties and other levies.

-In general terms, oil and gas companies are subject to the general corporate income tax regime that is stabilized in the applicable regime on the date of subscription of the original License Agreement (due to a tax stability contract); nevertheless, there are certain special tax provisions for the oil and gas sector.
-Resident companies (incorporated in Peru), are subject to income tax on their worldwide taxable income.
-Branches and permanent establishments of foreign companies that are located in Peru and non-resident entities are taxed on Peruvian source income only.
+In general terms, oil and gas companies are subject to the general corporate income tax regime that is stabilized in the applicable regime on the date of subscription of the original License Agreement (due to a tax stability contract); nevertheless, there are certain special tax provisions for the oil and gas sector (the approval of the new Organic Hydrocarbons Law is pending in order to encourage investments in license agreements that are already operating in Peru and to promote exploration; as well as defining what will be the treatment on VAT in hydrocarbon exploration projects).
+At the end of 2018, the Congress approved to extend the VAT refund to this type of projects to December 2019.